 Randy Barnett (22:39):

-The book talks about my exposure to the ninth amendment.
+The book talks about my exposure to the Ninth Amendment.
 It actually starts in law school.
-When I read the Ninth Amendment as a law student, I thought, Hey, this is great.
-I love this.
-And then I turned the page of the case book and found out we were not supposed to think it means anything and we're not supposed to do anything about it.
-And that was one of my many experiences as a law student, which caused me to give up on the Constitution.
-I basically reverted to Lysander Spooner's position, his first position on the Constitution.
-And I got dragged back in by the Federalist Society, which is a whole different story.
-But the first time I did a Federal Society talk at Stanford for the fifth annual Student symposium, I was asked, it was on the First Amendment, I was asked to be on a panel on Freedom of Association, which you may now as you think about it, it's not mentioned in the Constitution.
+When I read the Ninth Amendment as a law student, I thought, "Hey, this is great.
+I love this."
+And then I turned the page of the casebook and found out we were not supposed to think it means anything and we're not supposed to do anything about it, and that was one of my many experiences as a law student which caused me to give up on the Constitution.
+I basically averted Lysander Spooner's first position on the Constitution.
+I got dragged back in by the Federal Society, which is a whole different story.
+But the first time I did a Federal Society talk at Stanford for the 5th Annual Student Symposium, it was on the First Amendment.
+I was asked to be on a panel on freedom of association, which you may know is not mentioned in the Constitution.

-And so I was defending freedom of association on this panel next to sitting next to Frank Easterbrook from the Seventh Circuit.
-And I said, now I know what you're thinking.
-What gives a lifetime appointed judge the power to find this right that's not in the constitution.
-And then I read the words of the Ninth Amendment.
-The enumeration in the constitution of certain rights shall not be construed to deny or disparage others retained by the people.
-And I got a nice ovation and I spent the rest of the panel was everybody debating me about the Ninth Amendment, but at the time I didn't know anything about the Ninth Amendment other than what it said.
-And so I had to decide whether to study it and I knew it was a disreputable topic amongst respectable law professors and lawyers.
-But I thought, well, they haven't repealed it yet.
+So I was defending freedom of association on this panel sitting next to Frank Easterbrook from the Seventh Circuit.
+I said, "Now, I know what you're thinking.
+What gives a lifetime appointed judge the power to find this right that's not in the Constitution?"
+And then I read the words of the Ninth Amendment, "The enumeration in the Constitution of certain rights shall not be construed to deny or disparage others retained by the people."
+I got a nice ovation, and the rest of the panel was debating me about the Ninth Amendment, but at the time I didn't know anything about the Ninth Amendment other than what it said.
+So I had to decide whether to study it.

+I knew it was a disreputable topic amongst respectable law professors and lawyers, but I thought, "Well, they haven't repealed it yet.
 I've got tenure now.
-I should be able to talk about what they haven't repealed.
-And so I started doing work.
-I had a research assistant out, sent him to the library, said, send me everything that's been written about the Ninth Amendment.
-And he came back with a stack of photocopies.
-It was about this tall and a little teeny book by Bennett Patterson called The Forgotten Ninth Amendment.
-And I looked at that stack and I said, if I read everything that's in that pile, that'll make me the nation's leading authority on the ninth Amendment.
-It's not that big,
+I should be able to talk about what they haven't repealed," and so I started doing work.
+I had a research assistant, sent him to the library, I said, "Send me everything that's been written about the Ninth Amendment," and he came back with a stack of photocopies, it was about this tall, and a little teeny book by Bennett Patterson called The Forgotten Ninth Amendment.
+I looked at that stack and I said, "If I read everything that's in that pile, that'll make me the nation's leading authority on the Ninth Amendment."

 Mitch Daniels (24:43):

-Not a lot of competition for that medal.
+Not a lot of competition for that.

-Randy Barnett (24:46):
+Randy Barnett (24:45):

-No. So that's what happened.
-I read everything there.
-I became the nation's leading authority on the Ninth Amendment and some people nickname me, Mr. Ninth Amendment.
-And I do think, however, I do think in all seriousness, it is one of the most important sentences in the Constitution because it's a reminder that the underlying theory of our constitution, which was made explicit in the Declaration of Independence, and that is we have first come rights and then comes government because the rights to which the Ninth Amendment is referring, the ones that are retained by the people, these are rights they had already and they keep 'em.
-And that is a fundamental divide within the conservative legal movement.
-And that is do you think first come rights and then come government or do you think first comes government, which is the Lockean position, or do you have the Hobbesian position which is first comes government and it's government that gives us rights.
-Many conservatives are closet Hobbesian’s.
-They don't want to admit it, but that's what they are.
-And of course the great many conservatives are actually Lockean.
-I'm a Lockean when it comes to that stuff and the Ninth Amendment is our textual affirmation that that's the system of government that we're supposed to have.
+No. So that’s what happened.
+I read everything there was.
+I became the nation’s leading authority on the Ninth Amendment.
+Some people even nicknamed me ‘Mr. Ninth Amendment.’
+I do think, quite seriously, that it is one of the most important sentences in the Constitution because it reminds us of the underlying theory of our Constitution, which was made explicit in the Declaration of Independence.
+That theory is that first comes rights, and then comes government.
+The rights referred to in the Ninth Amendment, the ones retained by the people, are rights people already had and continue to keep.
+That marks a fundamental divide within the conservative legal movement.
+Do you believe that first comes rights, and then comes government?
+Or do you believe that first comes government, which is the Lockean position?
+Or do you hold the Hobbesian view, where government comes first and it is government that gives us rights?

 Mitch Daniels (26:02):